riccardotenderini/STRB4hemo/README.md

 # STRB4hemo
-This repository provides a Python-based implementation of space-time reduced basis (ST-RB) solvers for hemodynamic problems.
+This repository provides a Python-based implementation of space-time reduced basis (ST-RB) solvers for hemodynamics problems.
 Specifically, it allows to use ST-RB to solve the following problems:
 * Stokes problem
 * Navier-Stokes problem
 * Coupled momentum problem (reduced fluid-structure interaction), defined in